 News about people using machine translation in everyday life.

-9 May 2019: Finland has seen another round of scams involving the sale of classic novels that were translated by machine, not humans.
+June 2019: Well-known publisher Springer-Verlag published a guide book for nurses as a machine translation.
+The Austrian professional association for interpreters and translators, UNIVERSITAS, awarded it the most catastrophic translation of 2019.
+Link to the original article and the machine translation by Google.
+No irony intended here, using MT to read articles is a good use of MT.
+Using it to save costs in officially published textbooks is not.9 May 2019: Finland has seen another round of scams involving the sale of classic novels that were translated by machine, not humans.
 Finnish magazine Seura talked to the chair of the Finnish Association of Translators and Interpreters, Heikki Karjalainen, who listed these things to look out for when buying books online:

 - The quality of the product description.
 It may have been machine-translated too.

-- A noticeably cheaper price than similar novels
+- A noticeably cheaper price than similar novels.

 - The name of the translator is not mentioned.